 The 2023 Drill Program is expected to continue to expand the gold mineralization at Golden Summit.
 The 2023 Program will continue to target the down-dip extent of the higher-grade vein zones found within the historic Cleary, Colorado, Wackwitz, and Wyoming veins as well their broader enveloping stockwork zones.
-Step-out holes will also be drilled to the north and west of the current mineral resource.
+Step-out holes will also be drilled to the north and west of the current mineral resource as well as testing additional targets in the Saddle Zone.